 Background: Post-COVID-19 condition, i.e. persisting symptoms following an acute SARS-CoV-2 infection emerges as a global health challenge but mechanisms underlying the persistence of somatic symptoms and mental health impairment in post COVID condition are still largely unknown.

 Methods: 215 individuals without SARS-CoV-2 vaccination and without active infection or immunological disorder were enrolled in this cross-sectional assessment in Tyrol, Austria.
 Of these, 89 were screened positive for symptoms of anxiety and/or depression (Hospital Anxiety Depression Scale), 72 had a PCR-confirmed SARS-CoV-2 infection and 29 suffered from persisting somatic symptoms following COVID-19.
-Laboratory analyses included routine bloods, SARS-CoV-2 antibodies, neopterin, nitrite and neurotransmitter precursor amino acids.
+Laboratory analyses included complete blood counts, SARS-CoV-2 antibodies, neopterin, nitrite and neurotransmitter precursor amino acids.
 ANCOVA with age and sex confounders was used for analysis.
-Proteomic and metabolomic data from a previous published dataset (Su et al. 2022) were used as a validation cohort for our findings.
+Proteomic and metabolomic data from a published INCOV dataset were used in validation of our fndings.

 Results: Kynurenine/tryptophan ratio as a marker of the serotonin synthesis pathway was increased in individuals with persisting somatic symptom (p=0.002) and those with symptoms of anxiety and/or depression (p=0.005), with a positive interaction effect (p=0.017) indicating the highest values in individuals with a combination of persisting somatic symptoms and impaired mental health.
 Using an external validation cohort we confirm that mental health manifestations and neurological persistent symptoms of post-COVID-19 are associated with lowered systemic availability of TRP and higher activity of the TRYCATS metabolic pathway.